tochoromero/vuejs-smart-table/README.md

 Out of the box you will get filtering, column sorting, client side pagination and row selection.

+## Full Documentation
+Please read the [documentation](https://tochoromero.github.io/vuejs-smart-table/) to learn how to use it.

 ## Installation
 To install simply run
 ```